paperplanefactory/paperplane-photography-theme/README.md

 * in WordPress "Settings > Reading" options set it as home page;
 * go to "Theme settings" to set links you want to appear in footer.
 "Theme version" option can be useful for forcing cache clearing;
 * go to "Site settings" and set both "Typographic" and "Image gallery" options;

+### :exclamation: How to set up a gallery:
+Galleries use WordPress posts.
+To create a gallery:
+* create a new post;
+* upload to the post all images you want to add to the gallery;
+* eventually re-order images using WordPress media panel;
+* publish post;

+Don't insert pictures in content, use "the_content" to describe your project instead: navigation trough images is generated automatically.

 ### :star: Useful plugin to install
 Improve loading times with [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache").<br/>